maxpatiiuk/code-share/misc/life-goals/current.md

   - [ ] (in progress) Finish with honors
   - [ ] (in progress) Finish in May 2023
   - [ ] (in progress) Have a GPA of 3.85
-  - [ ] Consider enrolling in a coursework masters degree for 2026
+  - [x] Consider enrolling in a coursework masters degree for 2026
+    - Result: I would rather work in the industry instead
 - [ ] (in progress) Get a driver's licence
   - [ ] (in progress) Overcome my fear of cars
-  - [ ] (in progress) Take classes in December 2021 and take an exam in January 2022
+  - [ ] (in progress) Take classes in December 2021
-- [ ] (in progress) Get a summer internship outside of Kansas
+- [ ] (in progress) Take a summer internship outside of Kansas
+  - Received two offers: Amazon and Unfolded.ai
 - [ ] (in progress) Excel in Web Development
   - Specific tools and technologies to learn are tracked in [this project](https://github.com/maxxxxxdlp/code_share/projects/1)
   - [ ] (in progress) Evaluate emerging career options
     - [ ] (in progress) Decide if I can excel in AI and ML field
+    - [ ] (in progress) Decide if I can excel in the Data Science field
     - [ ] (in progress) Decide if I want to focus on Back-end/Front-end
           or stay in Full-stack
 - [ ] Handle my finances: